Sigma Delta Tau: History

-Sigma Delta Tau was founded on March 25, 1917 at Cornell University by seven Jewish women: Dora Bloom Turteltaub, Amy Apfel Tishman, Marian Gerber Greenberg, Grace Srenco Grossman, Inez Dane Ross, Regene Freund Cohane and Lenore Rubinow.
+Sigma Delta Tau was founded on March 25, 1917 at Cornell University by seven Jewish women.
+Its founders were students Dora Bloom Turteltaub, Amy Apfel Tishman, Marian Gerber Greenberg, Grace Srenco Grossman, Inez Dane Ross, Regene Freund Cohane and Lenore Rubinow.
 The original name, Sigma Delta Phi, was changed after the women discovered a sorority with the same name already existed.

+The sorority was formed as a local organization, with no plans for expansion.
+However,a second chapter was formed at the University of Pennsylvania in 1920, followed by a chapter at Ohio State University in 1921.
+By 1930, Sigma Delta Tau had chartered ten chapters and had initiated 540 members.
+It also had established alumnae chapters in Baton Rouge, Louisiana; Chicago, Illinois; Cincinnati, Ohio; Columbus, Ohio; New York City; and Philadelphia, Pennsylvania.

+The sorority is governed by an executive council that is elected at a biennial convention.